sapcc/swift-drive-autopilot/README.md

 to set `$id` equal to the device's name in `/dev`, e.g. `/dev/sdc` becomes `/srv/node/sdc`, but that mapping is too rigid for some situations.

-`swift-storage-boot` establishes disk identity by examining a special file called `swift-id` in the root directory of the disk.
+`swift-drive-autopilot` establishes disk identity by examining a special file called `swift-id` in the root directory of the disk.
 In detail, it performs the following steps: